rvben/aws-cdk-cli-py/README.md

 ## Features

-- **No npm dependency**: Eliminates the need for npm while still requiring Node.js (either system or bundled)
+- **No npm dependency**: Eliminates the need for npm while still requiring Node.js (either system or downloaded)
 - **Platform support**: Downloads appropriate Node.js binaries for Windows, macOS, and Linux when needed
 - **Automatic updates**: Stays in sync with official AWS CDK releases
 - **Seamless integration**: Use the same CDK commands you're familiar with
 - **Offline caching**: Downloaded binaries are cached for offline usage
 - **License compliance**: Includes all necessary license texts
 - **Optimized size**: Only downloads the binaries needed for your platform
-- **Flexible runtime options**: Can use system Node.js, bundled Node.js, or Bun runtime
+- **Flexible runtime options**: Can use system Node.js, downloaded Node.js, or Bun runtime
 - **Compatible with Windows, macOS, and Linux**
 - **Supports both x86_64 and ARM64 architectures**